mridubhatnagar/blogs-backup/ckyol7blb05bu7ns12a8q14fg.md

 You can tell get back to work to a 26 yr old.
 My friend, explaining loss to a 20yr is very different.
 Explaining him destiny is difficult.
 And, if it is destiny why the hell are we day and night putting in efforts for a better tomorrow?
 I think it is a fair question to have.
 Maa is still in a very fragile state.
 Hospital experiences are traumatic, to say the least.
 I remember her words.
 "Doctors had given up, but how could I give up?
 I wanted to try every medicine possible till the very end."
 I had no words.

 My father's younger brother was there too throughout.
 On his return ended up telling my grandmother "Maa...
 I went to the hospital when papa was admitted.
 I was there when bhaisaab got admitted.
 Still, I could bring home none."

+Maa has become extra protective of us.
+Delay in coming then our said time worries her.
+Where are we going?
+With whom are we going?
+When will we be back?

+We were never late-night party animals.
+A home that accepted us to get in by 11 PM and used to just keep calling us meanwhile to ensure our safety has an in-time now.
+7 PM has started feeling too late to her.

+Hanuman Chalisa, Maha-Mratuyanjay, Shabad, Sai Baba Arti.
+You can ask me if there is anything left.
+I have played all to find solace.

 Everyone else who reached out and I haven't mentioned.
 Thank you for checking in.